chicio/chicio.github.io/_drafts/2019-04-15-flow-javascript-types.md

 #### Flow vs TypeScript

 So how does it compare Flow to TypeScript?
-The main reason to choose Flow instead of TypeScript could be:
+The main reasons to choose Flow instead of TypeScript are:

 * **It's a easy-to-use utility**.
 Flow is is not a complete language like TypeScript.
 It is an utility that you can add to your code. this could be as simple as just put [`/* @flow */` at the begininning of the file](https://medium.com/the-web-tub/comparing-flow-with-typescript-6a8ff7fd4cbb).
 In fact with flow you're still, writing JavaScript code.
 * **very good React support**.
 Flow comes from Facebook as React, so you will find easier to integrate Flow with React and React Native.